Modified Bajaj Pulsar 220F SuperSport

 # R15 Inspired Pulsar 220F

 This example has different reactions of people from different angles.
 The one on the front will say it’s an R15 while the one at the rear will say its 220F.
 The situation gets difficult for those who view from the side as the motorcycle has the typical Pulsar tank and taillight while the fairing and headlight claims an R15.
 All in all, the black and Red theme has been a good option for this Pulsar.

 Pulsar 220F here wears the typical Ninja style lime green shade and uses the R15 side fairing and front headlight for a meaner look.
 It uses a custom exhaust and clip-on handlebars like the R15.
 It has been made by KRP and looks really good from every angle.

 # Modified Bajaj Pulsar 220F Scrambler

-The 220F used here has been given a new body style with a custom fuel tank, brown painted body panels and scrambler design body.
-The rear uses a mono-shock instead of spring type suspension while the exhaust feels out of this world with its unique design and arrangement.
+The modified Pulsar 220F featured below has been given a new body style with a custom fuel tank, brown-painted body panels and scrambler design body.
+The rear uses a mono-shock instead of a spring-type suspension while the exhaust feels out of this world with its unique design and arrangement.
 The front headlight resembles the units used on choppers.
 It has been made by J&D customs.

 # Random Collection of Modified Bajaj Pulsar 220F